Abimael Guzmán: Insurgency

 Guzmán's image as a dispassionate murderer became widespread after he moved against the city of Lima.
 After a series of bombings and selective assassinations the whole nation was shocked in 1992 when a car bomb exploded in one of Lima's busiest commercial districts on Tarata street, thus causing many casualties and enormous material losses.
 Guzmán denied responsibility for the Tarata bombing, claiming it was carried out without his knowledge.

 The movement promoted the writings of Guzmán, called "Gonzalo Thought", a new "theoretical understanding" that built upon Marxism, Leninism, and Maoism whereby he declared Maoism to be a "third and higher stage of Marxism," having defined Maoism as "people's war."
 In 1989, Guzmán declared that the Shining Path (which he referred to as the "Communist Party of Peru") had progressed from waging a people's war to waging a "war of movements."
 He further argued that this was a step towards achieving "strategic equilibrium" in the near future, based on Maoist theories of waging people's war.
 Guzmán claimed that such an equilibrium would manifest itself by ungovernability under the "old order."
 When that moment arrived, Guzmán believed that Shining Path would be ready to move on to its "strategic offensive".

+In the 1991 Peruvian Annual Power Survey, Guzmán was ranked fourth among the ten most powerful people in Peru, having been fifth in 1990.

+Soon, Guzmán believed the Peruvian People's War had entered a strategic stalemate, centering his views on the capital, Lima, as the "national level."
+He believed there were no capitalist roaders within the party, whom he considered exiled, and turned to Stalin, anticipating significant losses.